Istanbul Sights Photography - M1key - Michal Huniewicz

 Büyük Çamlıca

 Büyük Çamlıca is the highest (261m) point of the city and offers a decent view.
-It's located on the Asian side and is quite easily reached by bus, but you still have to walk for about 15 minutes (or take a cab if you're lazy).
+It's located on the Asian side and is quite easily reached by bus,

 In the little forest seen here I saw a few lizards and a viper.